 During the summer of 2021, the Dixie Fire burned almost 1 million acres in Northern California, making it the largest single fire in California history.
 The southeast corner of Lassen Volcanic National Park was the most severely burned area in the park.

 Lassen Volcanic National Park is open, but remnants of the fire damage are still evident in some areas.
-The Drakesbad Guest Ranch (the only in-park lodge) remains closed for the 2023 season.
+The Drakesbad Guest Ranch (the only in-park lodge) remains closed for the 2024 season and is expected to reopen in 2025.

-There are still plenty of fantastic ways to spend a few days at Lassen despite some areas being closed!
+There are still plenty of fantastic ways to spend a few days at Lassen despite some areas being closed.
+The itineraries listed here include only places that are currently accessible in the park.
+Trust me, there is plenty to do here for 1-3 days even with these areas closed!

 As always, check the NPS website for the latest info on reopening plans after the Dixie Fire before planning your trip.